labex-labs/open-source-labs/python/python-mastery/lab-ex1-3-review-basic-file-io/en/step3.md

 # Processing the Data

-Now that we can read the file, we need to process each line to calculate the cost of each stock purchase.
+Now that we've learned how to read a file, the next step is to process each line of the file to calculate the cost of each stock purchase.
+This is an important part of working with data in Python, as it allows us to extract meaningful information from the file.

-Each line in the file has the format: `[Stock Symbol] [Number of Shares] [Price per Share]`.
-We need to extract the number of shares and the price per share, multiply them together, and add the result to our total cost.
+Each line in the file follows a specific format: `[Stock Symbol] [Number of Shares] [Price per Share]`.
+To calculate the cost of each stock purchase, we need to extract the number of shares and the price per share from each line.
+Then, we multiply these two values together to get the cost of that particular stock purchase.
+Finally, we add this cost to our running total to find the overall cost of the portfolio.

-Let's modify the `portfolio_cost()` function in `pcost.py`:
+Let's modify the `portfolio_cost()` function in the `pcost.py` file to achieve this.
+Here's the modified code:

 ```python
 def portfolio_cost(filename):